georgeday06/georgeday06/README.md

 ### Hi there 👋

-My name is George, I am a developer with a passion for websites, based in the UK.
+My name is George, I am a developer with a strong passion for website development, based in the UK.

 **Current Projects:**
 [AI Writing Prompt](https://github.com/georgeday06/AI-Writing-Prompt)